-Since the start of the school year, America’s college students, faculty and staff have been confronted by a flurry of racist fliers and stickers, on-campus appearances by white supremacists, and several rounds of anti-Semitic, racist faxes and emails.
+Throughout the 2016-17 school year, students, faculty and staff on 110 American college campuses were confronted by 159 incidents of racist fliers and stickers, as well as numerous on-campus appearances by white supremacists and several rounds of anti-Semitic, racist faxes and emails.

 White supremacists are mobilizing in hopes of translating their online activism to “real world” action, and campuses – and young people – are prime targets, in part because they are still figuring out who they are, and what they believe.
 Extremists also undoubtedly see value in recruiting a new generation that can carry the movement for years to come.

 Longtime white supremacist Jared Taylor recently wrote on his website, American Renaissance, that colleges are of special interest “because they are bastions of anti-white propaganda.”
 Before he imploded publicly in February, Islamaphobic and misogynist gadfly Milo Yiannopoulos told CNN, “I am speaking on college campuses because education … is really what matters.
 It’s a crucible where these bad ideas are formed.
 Bad ideas like … progressive social justice, feminists, Black Lives Matter…”